Getting Started with Godspeed

 godspeed --version

-Step 2: Create Your First Project
+Creating Your First Project

-Create a new Godspeed project:
+- Create a new project:

-create
+godspeed create my-project

-Navigate to your project folder:
+- Navigate to project directory:

-cd my_new_project
+cd my-project

-Start the server:
+- Start the development server:

 godspeed serve

-Step 3: Access Swagger UI
+Access Swagger UI

-In Godspeed, the Swagger UI is typically accessed at the /api-docs
+In Godspeed, the Swagger UI is typically accessed at the

-endpoint, appended to the base URL
+endpoint, appended to thebase URL

 where the server is running.
-Here’s the general format for accessing Swagger UI:
+Here’s the general format for accessing Swagger UI:http://<BASE_URL>:<PORT>/<http_docs_endpoint>` which is by default `localhost:3000/api-docs`

-Default port of your service is 3000
+Default port of your service is

-and Swagger endpoint is /api-docs
+and Swagger endpoint is/api-docs

 .
-If you want to customise default settings, you can modify the ./src/eventsources/http.yaml
+If you want to customise default settings, you can modify the./src/eventsources/http.yaml

 To access Swagger UI, navigate to the following default url: